shenshenland/Mistakes-Notebook/README.md

 # Mistakes-Notebook
-Mistakes Notebook in Math machine learning and other stuff
+This is a Mistakes Notebook in Math machine learning and other stuff